-- II.B.1.
-There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core) - II.B.1.a) In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in blood blanking/andtransfusion medicine with either blood banking/andtransfusion medicine certification by the ABPath or qualifications judged acceptable to the Review Committee.
-(Core) - II.B.2.
-Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)
+II.B.1.
+There must be a sufficient number of faculty members with competence to instruct and supervise all fellows. ^(Core) II.B.1.a) At least three faculty members with expertise in pain medicine, including the program director, must be involved in pain medicine subspecialty education, and these must equal at least two FTEs.
+(Core) II.B.1.b) The faculty must include psychiatrists or clinical psychologists who have documented experience in the evaluation and treatment of patients with chronic pain. ^(Core) II.B.2.
+Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; ^(Core)